aparrett/poker-api-deprecated/README.md

 * Go to the [original repository](https://github.com/aparrett/poker-game-app) and click the "New Pull Request" button.
 * Follow the steps.

-7. Once the code is reviewed, it will be merged into master.
+7. Once the code is reviewed, it will be merged into master on the original repository.

 ## To-Do